Knowledge base

 git push

-Cloning the site to the server directory
+Cloning the website to the server directory

-To do on the server:
+To be done on the server:

 cd